The Best Music Options for Museums, Exhibitions & Art Galleries

 Some studies suggest that the rhythm of background music can lead to physical syncopation.
 Breathing and heart rate become more aligned as the regular beat of the song affects the subconscious.

-Generally, low volume music can fade into the background and not consciously disturb those listening; it only subtly affects their movements and behavior.
+Generally, low volume music can fade into the background and not consciously disturb those listening.
+It only subtly affects their movements and behavior.
 However, when the mind becomes aware of music, having more than just a strong beat can help improve mood.

 For example, a metronome might cause you to move to its rhythm, but when you are aware of just that sound, it can become tedious or annoying.
 Music like rock, funk, and jazz has enough unusual “chaotic” sound on top of a strong rhythm to keep the listener interested.